 To grow your capacity for empathy, you must learn to become a skilled listener.
-Corporate coach Alain Hunkins outlines four actions you can take to increase your ability to be empathetic:
+In Cracking the Leadership Code, corporate coach Alain Hunkins outlines four actions you can take to increase your ability to be empathetic:

 - Practice active listening – Give the other person your wholehearted attention instead of waiting for your turn to speak.
 Listen with the purpose of developing a deeper understanding of the other person’s perspective.

 - Be open – Not just toward the other person, but also with yourself.
 Examine and challenge your preconceived perceptions and biases.
 Notice whether you try to dominate conversations and push your viewpoint.

 - Cultivate a spirit of inquisitiveness – Develop a deep interest in other people and invest time in getting to know and understand them.